TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 The `animation-delay` property indicates when the animation starts.

-The duration of the delay is specified in seconds `s` or in milliseconds `ms`.
+The duration of the delay is specified in time.
 A positive value delays the start of the animation.
 0 makes the animation start directly.
 A negative value makes the animation start directly as well but it skips the states of the target that were played before 0.

+Possible time units are:

+* seconds, like `6s`
+* milliseconds, like `6000ms`

 The initial value is `0s`.

 ## CSS transform animations

 CSS transform animations include rotation, translation, scaling, and skewing.
-We will see in this part, for each of these transform properties, an example, a definition, and the possible syntaxes and values.
+We will see in this part, for each of these transform properties, an example, a definition, and some possible syntaxes and values.

-To start animating, you should understand that the origin point of an SVG element is located at 0, 0 of the artwork.
-It means that, by default, the reference point around which the transformation is applied is the top left corner and not the center of the artwork.
+Before starting to animate a SVG, you should know that the origin point of an SVG element is located at 0, 0 of the artwork.
+It means that, by default, the reference point from which the transformation occurs is the top left corner and not the center of the artwork.
 However, CSS `transform-origin` property lets you change the position of this origin point.

-The syntax uses one, two, or three values.
-The first value is by default for the `x-offset`, the second value is for the `y-offset`, and if there is a third value, it represents the `z-offset`.
+The syntax can use one or two values.
+The first value is by default for the `x-offset`, the second value is for the `y-offset`.

 Possible values and units are:

-* a length in `px` or in `cm`, like `2px`.
-If a `z-offset` is specified, it only accepts a length.
+* a length in pixels or in centimeters, like `2px` and `2cm`.
 * a keyword or its corresponding percentages `left` or `0%` , `right` or `100%`, `top` or `0%`, `bottom` or `100%`, and `center` or `50%`.

 ```html